benknoble/benknoble.github.io/_posts/2018-07-16-til-week-5-and-a-quick-recap.md

 I've officially crossed the halfway point of my internship.
 But don't worry, because I start a co-op with the same company the week after.

-## The Recap--My Kneecaps
+## The Recap---My Kneecaps

 Last week things got crazy, what with RPGs pushing their way into my writing/til schedule.

 Then, Friday, I drove home again for a martial arts event.
-For the curious, I hold a 1st Dan in Tang Soo Do and was double-recertifying--I am now 3/4 of the way to 2nd Dan.
+For the curious, I hold a 1st Dan in Tang Soo Do and was double-recertifying---I am now 3/4 of the way to 2nd Dan.
 And my body is sore.

 I had promised a feature by the end of the weekend.
-I didn't do it, so I'm thinking I will spend this weeks feature on time management when I get to it.
+I didn't do it, so I'm thinking I will spend this week's feature on time management when I get to it.

 In the meantime, enjoy a recap of the two things I learned at work on my half
 day: